When Should you go with Hydronic

-For spot warming or sole source heating of a portion of the house, it has been found that in 60% of cases electric radiant is more favourable than hydronic.
+For spot warming or sole source heating of a portion of the house, it has been found that in 60% of cases electric radiant is more favorable than hydronic.

 For sole source heating of the complete house, 90% of the time hydronic radiant heating is a better option for you than electric.
 However, even if you plan a whole house, the electric system will be a better choice in climates where you often need to heat only a few hours in the morning and a few hours at night.